Runtime Interface

 main()

-Here is a simple example of what developers need to write in a Python file:
+Here is a simple example, the Python file that developers need to write is as follows:

 import argparse